Singapore national football team: AFF Championship triumph (2004–2012)

-2007 Asian Cup Qualifiers

-In 2006, Avramovic then led Singapore into the 2007 Asian Cup qualifiers with a 2–0 victory at home over Iraq, but Singapore failed to build on this victory and then lost away to Palestine.
+In 2006, Avramović then led Singapore into the 2007 AFC Asian Cup qualifiers with a 2–0 victory at home over Iraq, but Singapore failed to build on this victory and then lost away to Palestine.
 The Singapore team then took on China away in Tianjin and lost to an injury time penalty.
 China travelled to Singapore for the second meeting and the Singapore defence held out for a 0–0 draw.
 A subsequent 2–4 loss to Iraq dashed Singapore's hopes of qualifying for the Asian Cup.
 The Asian Cup qualifying campaign ended with a default 3–0 victory over Palestine, who were unable to fulfil the fixture.